Social Media

 Fair Use

-Fair Use or “fair dealing” as it is known in other parts of the world is a part of Trademark law that, according to wikipedia: “allows limited use of copyrighted material without requiring permission from the rights holders.”
-Fair use of certain excerpts of copyrighted material is generally permitted in things like education, news, research and commentary.
-Violations of “fair use” will look to factors such as the intent, the importance, the amount and the effect of the copy.
+Generally, fair use of certain excerpts of copyrighted material in things like education, news, research, and commentary is possible.
+Violations of fair use will look to factors such as the intent, the importance, the amount, and the effect of the copy.

 Copyright Law As A Business